 High valuations in early rounds, can make it difficult or impossible for investors to allocate to later rounds.
 Therefore, startup founders should have a strategy in place that considers valuations for later rounds.

 It is true, that venture funds seek out missionaries over mercenaries, which is to say that a desirable quality in a start-up founder is that of a strong conviction to solve a particular problem.
 The latter, however, should be combined with a flexible approach to the solution.

 Most often, VCs will have seen projects fail to address particular markets in the past.
 Entrepreneurs are well advised to listen to feedback based on these experiences.
 It is a 'red flag' for investors if project leaders defend their positions, unless they can provide an equal amount of empirical evidence, as it reflects on the founder's approach and adaptability.

-When approaching a technology investor, make sure that your startup fits the VC's framework, and that the technology solves a problem that users have and want to pay you for; know how many there are and how much these customers are willing to pay you, etc.
+When approaching a technology investor, make sure that your startup fits the VC's framework, and that the technology solves a problem that users have and want to pay you for; know how many there are and how much these customers are willing to pay you.

-Develop a sound theory of your total addressable market in much details as possible.
+Develop a sound theory of your total addressable market in as much detail as possible, but than condense it to the most important value.
 The most successful pitches allow venture capitalists to calculate returns without needing a calculator or pen and paper.